The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 1810: Liquor license in Boston dealing in dry goods, fancy imports and staples.

-(b).
-John SHIRLEY Aug 26, 1818 died April 18, 1900; He was a leading politician and sheriff in Suffolk County NY; was a real-estate broker in New York City as was his son, John L. who was a lawyer.
+4(ii).
+John Shirley born August 26, 1818.
+He died April 18, 1900; He was a leading politician and sheriff in Suffolk County NY; was a real-estate broker in New York City as was his son, John L. who was a lawyer.
+John owned and operated the Mattituck Hotel in Mattituck LI for another 15 years after the death of his father.

 married Betsey Jones Conklin Dec 3, 1843.
 She was b.
 Dec 18, 1822 d.
 Dec 4, 1896